MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 ### 4.2.3 Random Forest

-**[Need to complete later] philip, jin**
+**[Need to complete later] jin**

 ### 4.3 Rental Price Growth Rate Calculation
 Based on prediction results from 2023-2027, rental prices are aggregated to average per SA2 district per year.
-The same aggregation is applied to year 2022 rental dataset, which is then concatenated to prediction set.
+The same aggregation is applied to year 2022 rental dataset, which is then concatenated to the prediction set.
 Growth rate of a district in current year is calculated by (average rental price of district in current year)-(average rental price of district in past year) / (average rental price of district in past year).
 The average future growth rate for a district is then calculated by sum of yearly growth rates from 2023 to 2027 of the district / 5.

 # 5. Liveability Scoring and Ranking Algorithm
 `notebooks/Liveability/scoring.ipynb`: this notebook developed a ranking system for liveability scoring (0-100).
 The notebook firstly checked distribution of each feature to see whether standardisation can be applied.
 Unfortunately, data were not normally distributed.
 Hence we used score = rank / len(df) to perform the score for each liveability criterion and sum them with weight specified by our user.